Conditions (Russia): Terms

-The Conditions acted as a constitution binding the monarch in relation to declarations of war, the signing of treaties, the imposing of new taxes, the appointing of officers to ranks higher than plolkovnik (colonel), the depriving and granting of estates, appointments to the court ranks and the use of public revenues.
+The Conditions were formulated as a statement of the Empress herself.
+They were binding the monarch in relation to declarations of war, the signing of treaties, the imposing of new taxes, the appointing of officers to ranks higher than polkovnik (colonel), the depriving and granting of estates, appointments to the court ranks and the use of public revenues.

 None of those powers could be exercised by the monarch under the Conditions without the approval of the Supreme Privy Council, or else the monarch would face the possibility of deposition.